ricitos2001/calculadora-binaria--binary-calculator-/README.md

 <br><hr><br>
 # WARNING
-The binary caluclator have a glitch on the part of the division For example: if you try to split the binary numbers 1010 and 11 "10/3 decimal format" the program crash becasue the remainder is 1 who can you help me to solve this problem?
+The binary caluclator have a glitch on the part of the division For example: if you try to split the binary numbers 1010 and 11 (10/3 decimal format) the program crash becasue the remainder is 1 who can you help me to solve this problem?